endersonmaia/cv/README.md

 Responsible for some dozen of linux server with systems like proxy/cache, web/ftp, virtualization, authentication, LDAP, DNS, VPN, firewall and others.

+- Deployed some in-house e-mail hosting with postfix (e-mail), bind (DNS) and iptables for firewall;
+- Develped interal tool with bash (dialog) for maging linux services;
+- Deployed several firewals with iptables;
+- Deployed several Squid proxies for corporate networks with fitering rules and access reports;

 ---

 **IT Manager**, Farmácia São Tiago, *January 2003 - January 2005*

 dbf, wireless, linux, erp

-Responsible for the ERP, restructured the network, renegotiation of the telephony plans to reduce costs, implemented an outdoor Wi-Fi network to connect the company&#39;s affiliate, and implemented a lot of process automation in the linux servers.
+Responsible for the ERP, restructured the network, renegotiation of the telephony plans to reduce costs, implemented an outdoor Wi-Fi network to connect the company's affiliate, and implemented a lot of process automation in the linux servers.

 ---